maths/moodle-qtype_stack/doc/en/Installation/LTI.md

        Layout and CSS -> Hide page header, footer, left, right blocks.

    Save changes.
-6. The "List of tools provided" will give
+6. The "List of tools provided" will give the'Tool name', 'Shared secret' and 'Launch URL'.
-       Tool name
-       Shared secret
-       Launch URL
 These will be needed by the LTI consumer.